rust-lang/leadership-council/roles/rust-foundation-project-director.md

 ## Tasks / Activities / Responsibilities

+- Attend Rust Foundation board meetings
+- Help prepare and present the "Project Director Update" for each board meeting
+- Meet with the Rust Foundation staff on a regular basis
+- Work with the Rust Leadership Council and Rust Foundation staff on refining the role of Project Director for the future
+- TODO Fill out this list

 ## Qualities of a Council member (required skills)

+- Sufficient time and energy to dedicate to the needs of the Rust Foundation and the Rust Project.
+- An interest in helping with the topics of Project operations and Project governance.
+- Broad awareness of the needs of the Project outside of their teams or areas of active contribution.
-- Strong understanding of the Rust Project, its teams, processes, and ecosystem.
+- A keen sense of the needs of Rust Project, its teams, processes, and ecosystem.
-- Ability to prioritize others' needs, representing all viewpoints from the Rust Project.
+- Ability to prioritize others' needs, representing all viewpoints from the Rust Project, not just those they agree with.
+- TODO Fill out this list

 ## Term Length